M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Additional simulation and dataset details

 \section{Additional simulation and dataset details}

-In the next subsection, we provide a more detailed description of the Monte Carlo procedure to study \samplingSchemeName{} on each dataset.
-In the subsequent subsection, we provide additional dataset and implementation details about each of the 5 experiments.
+In the next subsection, we provide a more detailed description of the Monte Carlo procedure used to study \samplingSchemeName{} on each dataset.
+In the subsequent subsection, we provide additional dataset and implementation details about each of the 5 experiments.Code and data that was used in these experiments is available on Github \url{https://github.com/DanKluger/MultiwavePTD}.